How to Make Blue Lotus Tea: Complete Brewing Guide (Avoid These 7 Mistakes)

 Ingredients

-• 2-3 grams dried blue lotus flowers (whole or crushed) – About 1 heaping tablespoon
+• 2-3 grams dried blue lotus flowers — about 1 heaping tablespoon

-• Optional additions: Honey, lemon, mint, or Ceylon cinnamon
+• Optional: honey, lemon, mint, or Ceylon cinnamon

 Equipment Needed